salamza/SpellingbeeArabic/README.md

 Date: 7/2/2013.
 Email: eng.sameh11@gmail.com.

-This file is part a of SpellingBee Application.
+This is a SpellingBee Application Repo.

 SpellingBee Application is a free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by